barbeque/leako/README.md

 |---------------|--------|-------|
 | ColecoVision controller | Yes | |
 | ADAM controller | Yes | |

+Please note the Leako board does not have a ColecoVision expansion connector, so it cannot work with any Expansion Modules, including the ADAM.

 # Links
  - [Console5 schematics and parts list](https://console5.com/wiki/Colecovision)